 - Positive net profit throughout the plan

-Expectations for an established waste management services will of course be different than for a startup.
+Expectations for an established waste management company will of course be different than for a startup.
 Existing businesses which have reached their cruising altitude might have slower growth and higher margins than ventures just being started.

 It shows three elements: assets, liabilities and equity: